aws-samples/serverless-patterns/eventbridge-pipes-splitter-pattern/README.md

 ## How it works

-This pattern creates a DDB table and EventBridge Pipe to split Orders inserted into the table into one events per ticket and sends them to EventBridge (target).
+This pattern creates a DDB table and EventBridge Pipe to split Orders inserted into the table into one event per ticket and sends them to EventBridge (target).
 For illustration purposes, the EventBridge simply routes the events to a CloudWatch log.
 To see the Splitter in action, insert a new record into DDB.

 ```sh
  # Insert a new order with three tickets into orders table